 Something else I’ve been digging lately are the guys over at Mind Pump Media.
 I first listened to them on one of my favorite podcasts, Girls Gone WOD.
 I wasn’t sure I liked them per se but they really seemed to know their shit and have a lot of interesting podcast topics so I picked out some of the ones that most piqued my interest and dove in.
 They have over 500 episodes so starting from the beginning just wasn’t happening.
 They’ve grown on me a ton and as I mentioned, cover some really interesting stuff.
 By far my most favorite episode that I’ve listened to so far has been their interview with Robb Wolf.
 In this episode, they talk about autoimmune disease, epigenetics, keto, ancestral health, evolutionary biology and more.
 My favorite thing about listening to Robb is that I’m always learning something new.
-I’ve listened to him on several different podcasts lately and while they may cover similar topics, he talks about it in a way that 1) isn’t boring and 2) isn’t repetitive.
+Learning about the keto diet was especially revolutionary for me because I had already been considering starting this diet after reading some favorable Ketogenic Supplement Reviews.
+Moreover, I’ve listened to him on several different podcasts lately and while they may cover similar topics, he talks about it in a way that 1) isn’t boring and 2) isn’t repetitive.
 In this particular episode, he also covers a lot of stuff that is in his book Wired to Eat.
 If you haven’t ordered it already, this is a great place to hear some of the information.

 Speaking of ancestral (you mean our ancestors didn’t make stuffed peppers with their bison?!), today I’ve got some bison stuffed peppers with a tasty tomato sauce.
 While I’m normally opt for grape tomatoes, I find that cherry tomatoes usually blister better just generally taste better afterward.
 This sauce is super yummy spread over these stuffed to the brim peppers.
 As I mentioned in my last post, frozen cauliflower rice has seriously been a life saver.
 My prep time has shrunk significantly after not having to cut up a head (or heads) of cauliflower for some rice.
 Feel free to sub in some of your favorite veggies if they’re not on this list and as always, if you don’t like bison, ground pork or ground beef would be equally as delicious.
 I personally think these would delicious for breakfast as well because #putaneggonit.